slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Situations Leading To Earning and Spending Money

-In the Slonigiraf educational system, there are the following roles: teacher, expert, tutor of 0 tutees, tutor of 1 tutees, etc.
+The Slonigiraf educational system has the following roles: teacher, expert, tutor of 0 tutees, tutor of 1 tutee, etc.

 Experts make money without taking risks, while tutors may incur a loss if their tutees forget the skill.
-Teachers only teaches one student per skill and also works as an expert, they always earn more than they lose.
+Teachers only teach one student per skill and work as experts, so they consistently earn more than they lose.

 A tutor invests in learning a skill, earns from teaching others, and may incur a cost if a tutee forgets the skill.
 Thus, a tutor's profit can be calculated using a formula: